josuneha/AzureBigData-analytics/Whiteboard design session/WDS trainer guide - Big data and visualization.md

 8. We have heard of Azure Data Lake, but we are not clear about whether this is currently a good fit for our PoC solution, or whether we should be using it for interactive analysis of our data.

+9. We are hiring a data scientist who prefers to use MLflow to track model training run metrics and artifacts.
+Can the proposed Azure-based solution support this library?

 ### Infographic for common scenarios

 ![The Data Analytics diagram is broken into three sections: On-Premises, Azure, and End Users.
 On-Premises includes a Web Server with log files, and an end user with a computer and a portable device.
 The Azure section includes three parts: Generation (Azure website and log files), Storage (Azure SQL Database and Blob Storage), and Data Processing (SQL Data Warehouse, Machine Learning, and HDInsight (Hadoop).
 The End Users section has Business Intelligence, and End Users with portable devices.](media/common-scenarios.png 'Data Analytics diagram')